Smooth kinematic and metallicity gradients reveal that the Milky Way's nuclear star cluster and disc might be part of the same structure: Kinematics along the line of sight

 \subsection{Velocity dispersion}

 We complemented our previous analysis by computing the distribution of the velocity dispersion for the $\sim1000$ KMOS stars with available photometry and line-of-sight velocities.
 We used this stellar sample because line-of-sight velocities were obtained with a considerably lower uncertainty \citep[$\lesssim 0.2$\,mas/yr, ][]{Feldmeier-Krause:2017kq,Feldmeier-Krause:2020uv} in comparison to the proper motion uncertainties for each star (<0.5\,mas/yr, see Sect.\,\ref{proper_sect}).
 We applied the same colour cuts indicated in Fig.\,\ref{CMD_pm} and analysed the velocity dispersion of the KMOS stars.
 We estimated the velocity dispersion of the stars within each colour bin and its corresponding uncertainty by applying a bootstrap resampling method with 1000 iterations.
+We created 1000 samples by randomly resampling the original data set with replacement.
+We estimated the velocity dispersion and its associated uncertainty as the mean and the standard deviation of the result computed for each sample.
 Table\,\ref{table_vr} and Fig.\,\ref{gradient_vr} show the obtained results.

 We observe a smooth kinematic variation between the MWNSD and the MWNSC, which shows an increase of the velocity dispersion with respect to the colour (i.e. extinction), reaching a maximum for $J-K_s\sim7$\,mag and $H-K_s\sim2.3$\,mag and then decreasing.
 This is compatible with the correlation between the extinction and the position of the stars along the line of sight, and agrees with the larger velocity dispersion expected for stars close to Sgr\,A* \citep[e.g.][]{Trippe:2008it,Schodel:2009zr,Feldmeier:2014kx}.